richgerdes/DSN/readme.txt

 remove <name>
 	- clears attribute of users profile identified by <name>
-	- if <name> does not exist, nothing happens. directory <join|leave> <name>
+	- if <name> does not exist, nothing happens. request <identity> <name>
+	- requests from <identity> the profile attribute <name>
+	- if user is blocked by <identity>, no response is given
+	- if attribute does not exist in the profile of <identity>, no response is given
+	- if the attribute <name> is private on the profile of <identity>, and sender is not approved, no response is given
+	- otherwise, the user receives the given piece of information.

+===Directory Access==
+directory <join|leave> <name>
 	- <joins|leaves> the directory located at the address <name>
 directory <list|unlist> <name>
 	- <lists|unlists> the attribute identified by <name> from all directories that the user has joined directory search <name> <criteria>
 	- makes a request to directory located at the address <name> for users meetings the criteria specified in the json strings <criteria>

-friend <identity>
+===Friendship and Access Control=== friend <identity>
 	- send a friend request to <identity>
 approve <identity>